nightmarebadger/my_blog/_posts/python-in-the-wide-world-week-2.markdown

 title: Python in the wide world week - day 2, Dropbox
 ---

-Yesterday, at the start of the very first "XXX week", we [looked at XBMC](/blog/2013/12/16/python-in-the-wide-world-week-day-1-xbmc/).
+Yesterday, at the start of the very first "X week", we [looked at XBMC](/blog/2013/12/16/python-in-the-wide-world-week-day-1-xbmc/).
 Today, we will look at [Dropbox], a could storage file synchronisation service.